NaixGames/ArchipelagoBranchNaix/WebHostLib/static/assets/faq/faq_en.md

 ## I can't keep playing, do I ruin everyone's game?

 No!
-If you can't keep playing give the organizer a shout and he can release all the items from your game so people recieved them.
+If you can't keep playing give the organizer a shout and he can release all the items from your game so people received them.
 No harm done.

 ## I want to participate but cant play in the following X days.
 Can I still play?